 A High Court decision will allow people who suffer psychological illness as a result of rape or other traumatic events to sue for compensation years later.
 And a study on the cost of domestic violence to the Australian economy by Access Economics was released in 2004.
 The study, commissioned under the Australian Government Partnerships against Domestic Violence initiative, has found that domestic violence cost $8.1 billion in 2002/03.

 The Victorian Office of Women’s Policy has released a report entitled “Safe at Work?
 Women’s Experience of Violence in the Workplace“.
 The report points out the problems faced by many women at work.
-Employers should note that legal remedies will cost them far more than preventative measures which should be part of their normal work safety provisions.
+Employers should note that legal remedies will cost them far more than preventative measures and work safety provisions.

 WEL Victoria’s Freedom from Violence action group recommended measures to ensure the safety of women at work.
 Besides arrangements to prevent sexual harassment, we suggested that workplace safety officers should have a specific mandate to attend to particular ways women could be put at risk in the workplace by poor arrangements such as inadequate lighting of buildings [inside and out] for women working late at night.
-With far more casual work and the extension of the working day to virtually any hours in the 24 [e.g. for retail sales staff] the risks to many women are exacerbated, both at work and when they leave the workplace to travel home.
-Workplace safety should not merely cover equipment and training to use it, but the whole configuration of the conditions under which employees are expected to work.
+With far more casual work and the extension of the working day to virtually any hours the risks to many women are increased, both at work and on the way home.
+Workplace safety should not merely cover equipment and training, but all conditions under which employees work.
 Many women threatened with violence could or would not talk about it to their employers.
-As with sexual harassment, this is where an intermediary, such as a safety officer, should be available to hear their concerns.
+As with sexual harassment, this is where a safety officer should be available to hear their concerns.
 This problem has now given rise to the new “#ME TOO” campaign.

 United Nations Secretary General, Ban Ki-moon, stated that violence against women and girls makes its hideous impact on every continent, country and culture.
 It is time to focus on the concrete actions that all of us must take to prevent and to eliminate this scourge – the U.N. family, civil society and all individuals.

-The previous Prime Minister, Kevin Rudd, stated that, as a nation, the time has well and truly come to have a national public conversation about how it could still be the case that so many Australian women have experienced violence from their partner.
+Previous Prime Minister, Kevin Rudd, stated that the time has well and truly come to have a national public conversation about how it could still happen that so many Australian women have experienced violence from their partner.
 He said “It is my gender – it is our gender – Australian men – that are responsible.
 On violence against women, we have a simple, clear policy in two words – zero tolerance”.